Annie’s Canyon Trail is a short but dramatic slot canyon trail tucked into the coastal bluffs near San Diego’s Solana Beach hamlet.

 The canyon portion of the hike squeezes through an extremely narrow passage between sandstone walls that is only wide enough for one person to pass at a time.
 The hike culminates in a steep section near the top of a bluff that required climbing a short metal ladder.

-Annie’s Canyon Location
+Getting to Annie’s Canyon Trail

 Annie’s Canyon Trail is located in 979-acre San Elijo Lagoon Ecological Reserve, which protects one of San Diego’s largest coastal wetlands and serves as home to numerous plants and animals.
-San Elijo Lagoon is formed where Escondido and La Orilla Creeks meet the Pacific Ocean.

 The reserve extends east 2.7 miles from Seaside State Beach on the coast, and is sandwiched between Solana Beach to the south and Cardiff-by-the-Sea and Encinitas to the north.
 Annie’s Canyon Trail is located in the southwestern portion of the reserve on the south side of the lagoon.

-The canyon trail is typically accessed via one of three trailheads that start in the neighborhoods south of the reserve: North Rios Avenue trailhead (GPS: 33.00367145, -117.2724213), Holmwood Lane trailhead (GPS: 33.002166603, -117.26628637), or the Solana Hills Drive trailhead (GPS: 33.001179214, -117.25954853).
+The canyon trail is typically accessed via one of three trailheads that start in the neighborhoods south of the reserve: North Rios Avenue trailhead (GPS: 33.00367145, -117.2724213), Holmwood Lane trailhead (GPS: 33.002166603, -117.26628637), or the Solana Hills Drive trailhead (GPS: 33.000303, -117.258322).
 The North Rios and Solana Hills Drive trailheads are the most popular.

 Parking near the trailheads is along streets, as there is no formal parking lot here for the reserve.
-From either of the main trailheads near the street parking, it’s roughly a 3/4 mile hike to the entrance to Annie’s Canyon.

 After approaching Annie’s Canyon from either the west or the east, you’ll come to the canyon trailhead which is marked by a sign and wooden fencing that funnels you into the slot canyon.
 The trailhead is located about 1000 feet west of the I-5 expressway (GPS: 33.00572198, -117.26389127).

 There are actually two routes to get to the top of the bluff overlooking the canyon.
 The primary section of the trail goes through through the slot canyon to the overlook.
+This is the more difficult portion and requires squeezing through the slot canyon, getting up high steps and climbing a steep ladder at the end.

 This portion goes one way, from the low point through the canyon and up to the overlook.
 You then take a switchback trail down that parallels the canyon back down to the lagoon.